-Risk management and internal control are an important part of Patria’s control and monitoring system.
-Risk management and internal control contribute to ensuring that operational and profitability goals are achieved and loss of resources and assets is prevented.
-Furthermore, risk management and internal control contribute to ensuring appropriate reporting, compliance with laws and regulations, and to avoiding damage to Patria’s reputation.
+Risk management and internal control are an important part of Patria’s management and control systems.
+Risk management and internal control also help to ensure that operational and profitability targets can be achieved.
+Furthermore, risk management and internal control help to ensure appropriate reporting, compliance with laws and regulations and to protect Patria’s reputation.

 Risk management framework

 Patria has a risk management and internal control policy, approved by the Board of Directors, which specifies the related tasks, objectives, components, responsibilities and authorities.

 The primary responsibility for risk management and internal control lies with the business units and Group services in their area of responsibility.
 The CEO of Patria is responsible for the proper functioning and monitoring of risk management and internal control.
 The Board provides the ultimate oversight and direction for risk management and internal control.